esofianos/esofianos/README.md

 OPTION 2 via File Chooser GUI selecting only the input file:

 Run the executable jar using the file explorer to choose the meeting_saved_chat.txt you want to convert to an attendance file.
+It will create attendance.csv in the same directory as the file you chose to convert.